virajlad/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 2
+## Project Overview: Stage 3

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+Restaurant reviews home page displays a list of restaurants which can be filtered by neighborhood & cuisine.
+'View Details' button takes us to see the detailed information of that restaurant.

-### Specification
+Restaurant info page shows the location of restaurant on map, its hours & reviews by users.

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+This page also has a 'Write review' button which users can use to share their experience.

 ### What do I do from here?

-1. This project uses a [Data server](https://github.com/udacity/mws-restaurant-stage-2).
+1. This project uses a [Data server](https://github.com/virajlad/mws-restaurant-stage-3).
 Follow the instructions in the README for that repository to get the data server running.

-2. In this folder, run `npm install` to install node module dependencies.
+2. Clone the [Web server](https://github.com/virajlad/mws-restaurant-stage-1).
+In this folder, run `npm install` to install node module dependencies.

 3. Run `gulp` to apply other required transforms. e.g. it will generate resized images for responsive webpages, apply CSS & JS transforms.